-At June 30, 2015, the Company had working capital of \$433,403 compared to \$880,786 as at June 30, 2014.
-As the Company has no operating revenue, it continues to be funded with equity based private placements.
-The Company's fixed monthly costs are approximately \$35,000 per month and it has enough financial resources to continue operations for the next twelve months.
-The resources generated from flow-through financings enable the Company to pursue its planned exploration activities.
+At September 30, 2015, the Company had working capital of \$307,352 compared to \$433,403 as at June 30, 2015.
+As the Company has no operating revenue, it has been funded with equity based private placements.
+The Company's fixed monthly costs are approximately \$30,000 per month and is working to reduce these costs wherever possible.
+The Company believes that it has enough financial resources to continue operations for the next twelve months.
+The resources generated from flow-through financings has enabled the Company's exploration activities.
 Additional funding will be required to maintain ongoing operations and to fully pursue the exploration and development of its properties.
 The Company's ability to meet its obligations and continue as a going concern continues to be dependent on the ability to identify and complete future financings.
+While the

-While the Company has been successful in raising financings to date, there can be no assurance that it will be able to do so in the future.
+Company has been successful in raising financings to date, there can be no assurance that it will be able to do so in the future.